 So, how did I get here?

 As a 16 year-old I left rural Shropshire on the National Express bus, drawn toward the bright lights of London I was sure about two things…I wanted to be an artist and I loved to hear stories.
-So I painted and went to the pub!
+So I painted and let people talk to me in the pub!

-Inbetween all this work stuff I have four children who are at various life-stages, I’m a (young if you don’t mind) nanny, a mother-in law, a wife and seem to have accumulated various animals along the way.
-I love to study and have been back to college several times, in more recent years to study fine art and in the past languages and business admin.
+Inbetween all this work stuff I have four children at various life-stages, I’m a (young if you don’t mind) nanny, a mother-in law, a wife and seem to have accumulated various animals along the way.
+I love to learn and have been back to ‘school’ several times to study European languages and Business and more recently Fine Art and Person Centred Therapy.

-I hope that my real-life experience will inspire you to have a conversation with me about design, life or…design for your life…let’s talk
+The link in these various areas of interest has been interpretation and listening skills so I have learned how to do this in a professional context, and am now a qualified Person Centred Counsellor.
+I hope that my real-life experience will inspire you to have a conversation with me about design, life or…design for your life.
+Let’s talk!

 email me firstname.lastname@example.org or telephone 0779 200 6698